 '''

 load the project in the current context dir

-project = mlrun.load_project("src/")
+project = mlrun.load_project("./")

 '''

-7.4.4 Build and run automated ML pipelines and CI/CD
+3.4.4 Build and run automated ML pipelines and CI/CD

 A pipeline is created by running an MLRun "workflow".
-The following code defines a workflow.
+The following code defines a workflow and writes it to a file in your local directory, with the file name workflow.py.
 The workflow describes a directed acyclic graph (DAG) which is executed using the local, remote, or kubeflow engines.

-See Workflows.
+See running a multi-stage workflow.
 The defined pipeline includes the following steps: